KidPudel/Iggy-s-Vault/languages/golang/collections.md

 len(matches) // 10
 ```

-arrays are one-dimentional, but we can compose types
+arrays are one-dimensional, but we can compose types
 ```go
 var twoDm [2][3]int
 for i := 0; i < 2; i++ {